-The budget for Wellbeing, Prevention & Early Help includes budget reductions of £9.688m in 2016/17 but offsetting these savings is an approved drawdown from the transitional reserve of £4.755m.
-However due to early delivery of savings of the Public Health Combined Offer and the additional troubled families monies only £0.500m has been drawn down from the transitional reserve to support the Wellbeing & Prevention Service Offer.
+The budget for Wellbeing, Prevention & Early Help includes budget reductions of $\pounds 9.688m$ in 2016/17 but offsetting these savings is an approved drawdown from the transitional reserve of $\pounds 4.755m$ .
+However due to early delivery of savings of the Public Health Combined Offer and the additional troubled families monies the drawn down from the transitional reserve to support the Wellbeing & Prevention Service Offer has not been needed.

-The forecast includes the following planned application of non-recurrent funding amounting to £1.343m.
+The forecast includes the following planned application of non-recurrent funding amounting to £0.374m.